stanford-crfm/BioMedLM/README.md

-# pubmedgpt
+# BioMedLM

-Code used for pre-training and fine-tuning the [PubMed GPT 2.7B](https://huggingface.co/stanford-crfm/pubmedgpt) model.
+Code used for pre-training and fine-tuning the [BioMedLM](https://huggingface.co/stanford-crfm/pubmedgpt) model.

+Note: This model was previously known as PubMedGPT, but the NIH has asked us to change the name since they hold the trademark on "PubMed", so the new name is BioMedLM!

 ### Links